tylerjohnhaden/PlunderBot/blog/creating_your_first_truffle_project.md

                 gasPrice: 2
             }
         }
-    This will give us more information during the unit test, including gas usage for each function called.
+    This will give us more information during the testing, including gas usage for each function called.

-4. Now we can add our first unit test.
+4. Now we can add our first test.
 Create the file `test/Deployment.test.js`:

         require('truffle-test-utils').init();